nicolas-goudry/nix-config/README.md

 In a nutshell, the script will:

 * use [disko](https://github.com/nix-community/disko) (or a Bash script) to automatically partition and format the disks
-* prepare the host gpg identity
+* prepare the host age identity
 * install NixOS from this flake
 * copy this flake to the target user’s home directory in `~/nixstrap`
 * apply home-manager configuration if it exists

 > [!IMPORTANT]
-> In order to proceed with the installation, a GPG private key known to the [sops config](./.sops.yaml) is required to be in the local keyring.
+> In order to proceed with the installation, at least one GPG private key known to the [sops config](./.sops.yaml) is required to be in the local keyring.
 >
 > ```shell
 > gpg --import <gpg-private-key>